- SANTA MONICA, Calif.

 Scherma noted that other Radical commercialmaking endeavors during the pandemic have included celeb work with the likes of Jennifer Aniston and Kevin Bacon, as well as projects which entailed a director in L.A. dovetailing with a crew in Slovenia, a director from Sweden involved in a Mercedes-Benz shoot in China, and director Steve Miller working remotely from New York with a crew in Los Angeles.

-The priority for all this work has been to stay safe, prioritizing above all the health and well-being of cast, crew and agency colleagues, affirmed Scherma.
+The priority for all this work has been to stay safe, placing above all the health and well-being of cast, crew and agency colleagues, affirmed Scherma.
 Coronavirus protocols are being adhered to, with deployment of masks, COVID testing, temperature taking, remote communication and collaboration, and other safety-first measures such as crews/contributors looking to maintain social distancing.

 Scherma observed that this work in commercials carries lessons that can translate into shoots for longer form projects.
 For example, habits we take for granted have to be reassessed, said Scherma who’s spent much of his life on sets, working with directors, creatives, networks and assorted artists.
 “When you get back on a set, people tend to fall into what they’ve always known,” he related.
 This could mean being immediately responsive to a director’s request without thinking of today’s pandemic context.
 In that vein, there’s now another authority on set--the COVID-19 monitor.
 Scherma emphasized that if a monitor says something on set, it’s like the president of the company saying something.
 You had better listen and act accordingly.